Burkifa23/project-hello-world/G/G.md

-# All Languages in G
+# All Languages Starting With G

 # Game Maker Language
 - **Description:** Game Maker Language (GML) is a programming language used in the GameMaker Studio environment.
 It's designed for game development and offers an easy-to-learn syntax for beginners.